JuanPabloDiaz/freeForGeeks/README.md

 - [CurlHub](https://curlhub.io) is a `proxy service` for inspecting and debugging API calls.
 The free plan includes 10,000 requests per month. ⭐ [GitHub](https://github.com/curlhub/curlhub)
 - [API Toolkit](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
 With automatic API contract validation and monitoring.
 The free plan covers servers with up to 20,000 requests per month.

+<h6>Documentation Tools</h6>

+- [API Toolkit](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
+With automatic API contract validation and monitoring.
+The free plan covers servers with up to 20,000 requests per month.

 <h6>Web Development & Document Generation</h6>

 - [Doczilla](https://www.doczilla.app) is a SaaS API empowering the generation of screenshots or PDFs directly from HTML/CSS/JS code.
 The free plan allows 250 documents month.